sch0lars/koopa-mode/README.md

 ## Features

 * Syntax highlighting and indentation
-* The ability to spawn – and send code to – a PowerShell process in a new buffer
+* The ability to spawn – and send code to – a PowerShell process in a separate buffer
-* Autocompletion for both built-in and user-defined cmdlets and variables
+* Autocompletion for both built-in and user-defined cmdlets and variables, .NET types, and .NET type methods

 ## Prerequisites